 Yogyakarta is a city that is full of students.
 It’s easy to meet people and make friends.
 Universitas Gadjah Mada was a really nice university with a large range of subjects and courses.
 The city is within an hour of some beautiful beaches, next to an awesome volcano and filled with culture, art and crafts.
 The people in Yogyakarta are friendly and caring.

 Yogyakarta is an excellent place to live and study, because it is the centre of traditional Javanese culture as well as education.
 For people who are interested in learning about Indonesian culture, Yogya has a thriving arts scene, both traditional and contemporary.
 As well as it’s cultural aspect, Yogya is located within close proximity to beautiful beaches, temples and majestic Mount Merapi, so, as a lover of art and nature, I really appreciated Yogya’s cultural side and it’s natural beauty.
-The people however, are probably what’s most special about Yogya for me.
+The people, however, are probably what’s most special about Yogya for me.
 You will make friendships in Yogya that last a lifetime!

 I loved how most people in Yogyakarta were friendly.
 I enjoyed the cheap food and accommodation, and had lots of fun tasting all the new foods!
 There is a nice vibe in NorthYogya because of all the students who live there.
 I stayed in a quiet kampung very close to my University, on Jalan Kaliurang.
 It was great because I was close to the supermarket, internet cafe’s, laundromats and printing/photocopying shops.
 Because there were no other Australians at my boarding house (kos), I was able to practise Indonesian heaps!

 Yogyakarta is an accessible city in which to live.
 It has a neighbourly nature about it.
 People there are always up for a chat and the lifestyle is much more relaxed and laid back than in Melbourne.
 Making friends was easy and enjoyable in such a hospitable city.
-Some of my favorite memories are from the kos (boarding house) I lived in.
+Some of my favourite memories are from the kos (boarding house) I lived in.
 I was awakened most mornings by a man selling chicken soup from a cart.
 The guy living in the room above me became one of my best friends.
 I would usually hang out with friends after class at a café somewhere.
 The food is delicious and cheap and exploring the region is easy to organise.
-I enjoyed Yogyakarta so much that I extended my one semester exchange into a full year and I plan to return to visit my friends by the end of the year.
+I enjoyed Yogyakarta so much that I extended my one-semester exchange into a full year and I plan to return to visit my friends by the end of the year.